sjentsch/lsjDocs/Ch11/Ch11_tTest_03.rst

 participants, where each group corresponds to a different condition in your study.
 For each person in the study you measure some outcome variable of interest, and the research question that you are asking is whether or not the two groups have the same population mean.
-Thit is the situation that the independent samples *t*-test is designed for.
+This is the situation that the independent samples *t*-test is designed for.

 The data